Trieste Science+Fiction Festival: History

-In 1963 a group of "young visual poetry artists" – as they were called by Italian poet Giuseppe Ungaretti in a greeting telegram still in the archives of La Cappella Underground – founded the Festival Internazionale del Film di Fantascienza (International Science Fiction Film Festival), a revolutionary event that brought a whole bunch of renowned international stars to the city of Trieste.
-In those years, the festival saw the participation of Arthur C. Clarke, Roger Corman – whose X: The Man with the X-ray Eyes was awarded the Astronave d'argento (Silver Spacecraft) in 1963 -, Riccardo Freda, Forrest J. Ackerman, Umberto Eco (one of the 1963 Jury members) and Brian Aldiss, among others.
+In 1963, a group of "young visual poetry artists"—as they were called by the Italian poet Giuseppe Ungaretti in a greeting telegram still in the archives of La Cappella Underground—founded the Festival Internazionale del Film di Fantascienza (International Science Fiction Film Festival), a revolutionary event that brought many renowned international stars to the city of Trieste.
+In those years, the festival saw the participation of Arthur C. Clarke, Roger Corman (whose X: The Man with the X-ray Eyes was awarded the Astronave d'argento (Silver Spacecraft) in 1963), Riccardo Freda, Forrest J. Ackerman, Umberto Eco (one of the 1963 Jury members) and Brian Aldiss, among others.

-In the following years, the event would turn the city of Trieste into a unique stage for genre films, until 1982, when it abruptly came to an end.
+In the following years, the event would turn the city of Trieste into a unique stage for genre films.
+In 1982, the Festival Internazionale del Film di Fantascienza abruptly came to an end.

-In the year 2000, La Cappella Underground decided to pick up the tradition of the festival, presenting to the audience independent film productions, premières and rarities in a new event called Science plus Fiction.
+Later in 2000, La Cappella Underground decided to pick up the tradition of the festival, presenting independent film productions, premières, and rarities to the audience in a new event called Science plus Fiction.

-In 2002, in cooperation with Arnoldo Mondadori, editor of the sci-fi and fantasy magazine Urania, the Urania d'Argento (Silver Urania) Career Achievement Award was created.
+In 2002, the Urania d'Argento (Silver Urania) Career Achievement Award was created in cooperation with Arnoldo Mondadori, editor of the sci-fi and fantasy magazine Urania.
 The first Silver Urania Award went to Italian director Pupi Avati.
 Over the years the Award was bestowed to: Dario Argento (2003), Jimmy Sangster (2004), Lamberto Bava (2005), Enki Bilal and Terry Gilliam (2006), Joe Dante (2007), Ray Harryhausen (2008, via videoconference from London), Roger Corman and Christopher Lee (2009), George A. Romero (2011), Alfredo Castelli (2012), Gabriele Salvatores (2013), Alejandro Jodorowsky (2014), Bruce Sterling (2015), Rutger Hauer (2016), Sergio Martino (2017), and Douglas Trumbull (2018).
-In 2019 the name of the Award was changed to Asteroide Lifetime Achievement Award and was bestowed to Phil Tippett. and, in 2021, to Abel Ferrara.
+In 2019, the name of the Award was changed to Asteroide Lifetime Achievement Award and was bestowed to Phil Tippett.
+Then in 2021, the Award was bestowed to Abel Ferrara.

-In 2004 the Festival picked up a new challenge by restoring the forgotten icon of the event that inspired it: the Asteroide Award, historical prize of the Festival internazionale del film di fantascienza di Trieste.
-In those years the award to the best film in competition was called Asteroide d'Oro (Golden Asteroid) and it was designed and crafted every year by a different artist (e.g., Nino Perizi and Marcello Mascherini), whose fame and talent was as exceptional as that of the sci-fi films and celebrities taking part in the Festival.
+In 2004, the Festival picked up a new challenge of restoring the forgotten icon of the event that inspired it: the Asteroide Award, historical prize of the Festival internazionale del film di fantascienza in Trieste.
+The award to the best film in competition was called Asteroide d'Oro (Golden Asteroid).
+It was designed and crafted every year by a different artist (e.g., Nino Perizi and Marcello Mascherini), whose fame and talent was as exceptional as that of the sci-fi films and celebrities taking part in the Festival.